 According to Special Days in August , “Aviation” is one of this month’s themes.
 And, “Aviation Week” is the week with the 19th.
 The reason behind “Aviation Week” is in celebration of the accomplishments of Orville Wright who was born Aug.
 19, 1867.

-The following links are to the online resources we used as we took a week to learn about the Wright Brothers and aviation.
+The following links are to the online resources and activities to learn about the Wright Brothers and aviation.

 A biography of the Wright Brothers along with printables – http://gardenofpraise.com/ibdwrigh.htm

 Learn about the Wright Brothers.
 See their house and shop as well as their famous flight in Kitty Hawk, NC. with this old and brief educational movie. http://www.havefunwithhistory.com/movies/wrightBrothers.html

 We’ve been watching some of the animated series Adventurers – Masters of Time so we’re excited to see a Wright Brothers episode http://www.youtube.com/watch?v=DJud1QjUvo8&list=PL608A5B35B7419A93&index=15 If you haven’t seen these before, I recommend you start with the first episode so you’ll understand the theme, then you can skip around to match them with your studies.